MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-dimensions.md

 > [!NOTE]
 > After you use a new dimension in any entry, such as a line or new record, you cannot delete the dimension, even if you do not post the entry.
 This is because [!INCLUDE[prod_short](includes/prod_short.md)] immediately creates a dimension set for the line or record.
 For more information, see [Dimension Sets](finance-dimensions.md#dimension-sets).

-### <a name="to-set-up-default-dimensions-for-customers-vendors-and-other-accounts"></a>To set up default dimensions for customers, suppliers, and other accounts
+### <a name="to-set-up-default-dimensions-for-customers-vendors-and-other-accounts"></a>To set up default dimensions for customers, vendors, and other accounts

 You can assign a default dimension for a specific account.
 The dimension will be copied to the journal or document when you enter the account number on a line, but you can delete or change the code on the line if appropriate.
 You can also make a dimension required for posting an entry with a specific type of account.